 Are you overwhelmed by all your options as you shop for a wedding photographer?
 It’s tough to choose when you see thousands of fabulous images in online portfolios.

 How do you narrow down your choices?
-How do make sure you're getting a reputable, reliable photographer?
+How do you make sure you’re getting a reputable, reliable photographer?
 A photographer who matches your preferred style?
 One who will deliver on their promises?
 Believe me, I understand how stressful this decision is.
-After all, your wedding photos will be the only tangible memory of your special day.
-Not to mention the fun, emotion, and joy.
-You and your guests had an experience as you celebrated your marriage.
+After all, your wedding photos will be the only tangible memory of your special day to remember the emotion and joy that you and your guests experienced.

 I want you to be confident when you choose your wedding photographer.
-It's a very personal choice, but it's also important to be aware.
-No matter how much you've fallen in love with their images.
+It’s a very personal choice, but it’s also important to be objective, no matter how much you’ve fallen in love with their images.

 Here’s my advice, from an insider’s perspective…

 Scour a photographer’s website to find out as much as you can.
 You’ll want to put together a list of questions.
 Those that aren’t answered online, you can save for your consultation.

 Your goal is to find out how technically skilled and experienced a prospective photographer is.
 You also want to find out how invested they are in their business.
 I’d drop the “fly-by-night” shooters.
 They often hide behind fancy websites and a dozen or so random but decent sample images.

 Responsible wedding photographers adhere to a set of policies.
 These define their ethical standards and best practices.
 Clients should have a clear understanding of what they’re entitled to and when.